gnucybersafetylab/korea-race24.github.io/rules.md

 ### 2.5.1 General

-1. The Head-to-Head race is a race with two cars on the track at the same time.
+1. The Head-to-Head race is a race with two cars on the track at the same time on the same track but from opposite starting points.

 2. The racetrack has the same layout as in the training and qualification sessions.